SEND Information Report

 - Discussions in mentoring sessions with the Learning Support Team

-9. How does the school deal with complaints from parents of pupils with special educational needs concerning the provision made at the school?
+- How does the school deal with complaints from parents of students with special educational needs concerning the provision made at the school?

 The school’s complaints procedure can be found on the school’s website.

-10. How are other bodies, including health and social services bodies, local authority support services and voluntary organisations, involved in meeting the needs of pupils with special educational needs and in supporting the families of such pupils?
+- How are other bodies, including health and social services bodies, Local Authority support services and voluntary organisations, involved in meeting the needs of students with special educational needs and in supporting the families of such students?

-- The school has arrangements for securing access to external support services for pupils with special educational needs.
+The school has arrangements for securing access to external support services for students with special educational needs.

 This may include liaison with special schools and other specialists.